The 5 Secrets for Photorealism (Quick Answer)

 Film Stock References for Authentic Look:

-- Kodak Portra 400: Warm, natural skin tones
+- Kodak Portra 400: Famous for warm, natural skin tones and professional-grade latitude.

-- Kodak Tri-X: Classic black and white grain
+- Kodak Tri-X: The industry standard for classic, gritty black and white grain.

 Example Prompt Using Photography Language: